Death Come True

-is a 2020 interactive film adventure game developed by Too Kyo Games and Esquadra and published by IzanagiGames for Android, iOS, macOS, Nintendo Switch, Windows, and PlayStation 4.
-The game was written and directed by Kazutaka Kodaka, better known as the creator of the Danganronpa series.
+is a 2020 interactive film adventure game developed by Too Kyo Games and Esquadra and published by IzanagiGames for the Nintendo Switch, Android, iOS, macOS, Windows, PlayStation 4, PlayStation 5 and Xbox One.
+The game was written and directed by Kazutaka Kodaka, known as the creator of the Danganronpa series.

-Synopsis
+Gameplay

 Death Come True is an interactive film adventure game in which the player is tasked with finding clues and uncovering the truth of the protagonist's actions.
 The player has the ability to "time leap" with Karaki, who can be sent to the past.